CTE 2014-2015 Calendar

 Latest unemployment and industry jobs data

-the unemployment rate in San Mateo County was 4.1 percent in May 2014, down seasonally from a revised 4.2 percent in April, and below the year-ago estimate of 5.2 percent.
-This compares with an unadjusted unemployment rate of 7.3 percent for California and 5.9 percent for the nation for this April.
-San Mateo County registered the second lowest unemployment rate among California's 58 countries as of May 2014.
+The unemployment rate in San Mateo County was 4.1 percent in September 2014, down from a revised 4.3 percent in August, and below the year-ago estimate of 5.2 percent.
+This compares with an unadjusted unemployment rate of 6.9 percent for California and 5.7 percent for the nation for this September.
+San Mateo County registered the second lowest unemployment rate among California's 58 counties as of September 2014.

 is now open